kumpuu/LocalHtmlSearchBox/README_en.md

 # Searchbox for Javadoc

-### Dependancy
+### Dependency

-Java, I use Java8
 python3
 pip install bs4
-This is used to parse html to python object
+&nbsp;&nbsp;This is used to parse html to python object

 ### Usage